Meet the Team

 During her downtime, Natalie enjoys crafting, exploring new places, and spending time with friends and family.

-Rachel Rossakamm
+Rachel Rosskamm

 Rachel received her Masters of Science degree in Speech-Language Pathology from Western Kentucky University and a bachelor’s degree from Gratz College.
 She has experience working in a public school and nursing home/rehabilitation center but loves working with the pediatric population the most.
 Rachel has a specific interest and concentrated experience with expressive/receptive language delays and disorders, articulation, pragmatic, and fluency disorders.
 She incorporates fun activities and lessons into her sessions while targeting each client’s goals.
 In her spare time, Rachel enjoys listening to music and going on hikes with her husband and kids.

-M.S CCC-SLP
+M.A., CCC-SLP

 Chessa Nekka Taboada